-The Versalab M3 Grinder, now the M3.6, first introduced in 2005, is the original and still the finest single dose espresso grinder.
+The Versalab M3 Grinder, and now the M4, first introduced in 2005, is the original and still the finest single dose espresso grinder.
 It is loved for its flavor and reliable design in homes and coffee shops the world around.
 Continually refined as the espresso grinder market evolved, it is made to the highest industrial machine standards.
 See below for the latest upgrades, and a kit to upgrade an M3 drive system to M4 specification.

 The design answers all the requirements of making a voluptuous cup of espresso.
 That it can make a brilliant Turkish or press pot grind comes as a plus.